robotzurg/FalseSonBossTweaks/README.md

 # False Son Boss Tweaks

-A mod that tweaks the False Son fight, and has various changes.
+A Risk of Rain 2 mod that tweaks the False Son fight, and has various changes.
 Changes include:

 - Tweaks to Eclipse difficulty False Son fight, to make it more fair (less laser/skill steal cooldown)
 - Adds a very small delay between the False Son dash and slam, to give you a bit more time to dodge it